 - One or both parties fail to do something they agreed to do or do not follow the court’s final orders in one or more respects.

 - The parties themselves agree to an alternate arrangement or simply fall into a routine that differs from what is reflected in the decree.

-- A significant change in circumstances has occurred, such as a parent moving out of state or getting a large increase or decrease in pay.
+- A significant change in circumstances has occurred, such as a parental relocation to another state or getting a large increase or decrease in pay.